 9. The Right Size Area Rug

 An area rug helps define the space in a room.
 It grounds the area of what would be otherwise floating furniture.
-Don’t use an area rug to define a item, like just a coffee table.
+Don’t use an area rug to define just one item, like just a coffee table.
 It’s too small.
 An area rug should pull the seating living arrangement together.
 If the rug stops just short of the sofa the size is still too small.

 Make sure that the area rug is large enough to fit all of your furniture on the rug.
 Even if larger item like your sofa can’t fit completely on the rug, the rug should be a few inches underneath the sofa.
 The sofa is still grounded and is included in the set up.

-But if you’re not able to have adjustable lighting there needs to be 3 types of lighting in each room.
+But if you’re not able to have adjustable lighting there should be about 3 types of lighting in each room.
 Ambient, task and feature lighting.

 Ambient lighting is usually you main source of light like your ceiling light in a room.
 A light fixture that shines light in all directions.

 Task lighting this when you might be working, reading or writing.
 So a direct light source like a desk lamp or under lighting for you need to use your kitchen counter tops.
 Feature lighting if you have something special you want to highlight like an art piece.
 Your room should always have options for different times of the day, your mood and for the different tasks you’re doing.